 Whatever the major, Pomona's curriculum is designed to train the mind broadly and deeply.
 First-year students delve into a Critical Inquiry seminar to develop skills in critical thinking, analysis and writing.
 The College offers 600 classes each year, and students also have access to the more than 2,500 classes at The Claremont Colleges.

-Pomona’s 140-acre campus has 63 buildings, including 14 residence halls housing nearly all students in attendance.
-Eighteen buildings are shared by all seven of The Claremont Colleges, including libraries, a student services center and a bookstore.
+Pomona’s 140-acre campus has 83 buildings, including 18 residence halls housing nearly all students in attendance.
+Seven buildings are shared by The Claremont Colleges, including dining halls, the student services center, library and bookstore.
 Among Pomona’s outstanding facilities are:

 - Bridges Hall of Music, one of the West’s most beautiful concert halls, fully renovated in 2001 and equipped with a three-manual C.B.
 Fisk pipe organ.

 - Carnegie Building, a blend of classic architecture and state-of-the-art technology, serves, along with the Hahn Building, as home to Pomona’s Social Sciences.

 - Lincoln and Edmunds buildings house a number of departments, including the disciplines of the brain and mind--neuroscience, linguistics and cognitive science, computer science, and psychology.
 The buildings earned a gold rating from the U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) program.